Association of the United States Army: Sergeant Major of the Army William G. Bainbridge Medal

 Established in 2000, the Sergeant Major of the Army William G. Bainbridge Medal is awarded annually to the noncommissioned officer contributing most to the United States Army Noncommissioned Officer Corps.
 Past recipients include SGM David G. Martinez, CSM Andrew McFowler, and Richard A. Kidd.

 John W. Dixon Award

 The John W. Dixon Award, established in 1989, is presented annually for distinguished service in the industrial community resulting in outstanding contributions to national defense.
 Past recipients include Linda Hudson, Marillyn Hewson, and Norman R. Augustine.

 Major General James Earl Rudder Medal

-The Major General James Early Rudder Medal given to a current or former member of the U.S. Army Reserve for advancing a seamless and component-integrated Army.
+The Major General James Early Rudder Medal is given to a current or former member of the U.S. Army Reserve for advancing a seamless and component-integrated Army.
 Past recipients include Jeffrey W. Talley, Jack C. Stultz, and Marcia Anderson.

 Lieutenant General Raymond S. McClain Medal

 The Lieutenant General Raymond S. McLain Medal given to a current or former member of the National Guard for advancing a seamless and component-integrated Army.
-Past recipients include Roger C. Schultz, Gus Hargett, Ansel M. Stroud, and Raymond F. Rees.
+Past recipients include Roger C. Schultz, Gus Hargett, Ansel M. Stroud, Walter F. Pudlowski Jr., and Raymond F. Rees.